 WHAT’S NEW

-Presented by Josh Hargreaves from Thames Valley Archaeological Services (TVAS)
+Archaeological Findings in the Meadow Development presented by Josh Hargreaves from Thames Valley Archaeological Services (TVAS)

 Tuesday 23rd September, 7.30pm, Village Hall, Gotherington